How do you clean a sauna? A wooden sauna bench with towels and a cleaning brush, ready for maintenance and relaxation.

 How Do You Clean a Sauna?

-Cleaning your sauna is necessary to ensure you continue to provide a healthy and inviting atmosphere.
-Routine maintenance will not only make your sauna experience enjoyable, but it will also extend the life of your sauna investment.
+Cleaning your sauna is necessary to maintain a healthy and inviting atmosphere.
+Routine maintenance will make your sauna experience more enjoyable and extend the life of your investment.

 Gather Your Cleaning Supplies